WebexSamples/webex-auth-sample/README.md

 # A simple application demonstrating retrieving a Cisco Common Identity SSO token for use with Spark API

-# Cisco Spark Web Application Authentication
+# Cisco Webex Teams Web Application Authentication

-**Description**:  A simple application demonstrating how to retrieve a Cisco Spark OAuth2 token for use with the Cisco Spark API.
+**Description**:  A simple application demonstrating how to retrieve a Cisco Webex Teams OAuth2 token for use with the Cisco Webex Teams API.

   - **Technology stack**: HTML/Javascript
   - **Status**:  First release v1.1 [CHANGELOG](CHANGELOG.md).